-These are gorgeous, flavorful cheese crackers.
-Easy to make, they are a great holiday appetizer or snack for game day.
-They keep well for several days, and the dough can be kept in the fridge for up to 3 days before baking.
+Homemade cheese crackers are easy to make, and these are particularly crunchy and flavorful.
+They make great holiday appetizers or snacks for game day, road trips, potlucks and picnics.
+They keep well for several days, and the dough can be kept in the fridge for up to three days before baking.

-These are the kind of crackers you want in a tin to grab distractedly during the day.
+These are the kind of crackers you want to have in a tin to grab distractedly during the day.

-You might just do it all the time, which is always a problem considering they're a cheese shortcrust with an interesting amount of butter.
+You might just do it all the time, which is always a problem considering they're basically a cheese short dough with an interesting amount of butter.

-You can use a mix or only one.
+You can use a mix of cheeses or only one.

-Choose those with a sharp flavor like Gruyere, Fontina, or Emmenthal.
-They will give these cute crackers a deep flavor that milder ones can never achieve.
+Choose cheeses with a sharp flavor, usually labeled semi-hard or hard, like Gruyere, Fontina, white Cheddar or Emmenthal.
+These cheeses will give these cute crackers a deeper flavor that milder ones can never achieve.

 How to make cheese crackers